 Funding for PhD Students

-All PhD students in Michigan Engineering are guaranteed full funding, provided they continue to meet all the milestones on the path to their doctorate.
+All Michigan Engineering doctoral students are guaranteed full funding, provided they continue to meet all the milestones on the path to their doctorate.
 The package includes:

 - Tuition and fees

 - Monthly living stipend

 Exact funding amounts vary by department, and students coming from a master’s program typically receive 4 years of funding.
 Students coming directly from a bachelor’s program receive 5 years of funding.
 The package can come from a combination of sources, including:

 - Michigan Engineering or Rackham Graduate School fellowships